WHERE TO VIEW THE ECLIPSE LOCALLY:

-Because solar observation can be hazardous if done improperly, we are have organized locations where you can go to observe with proper equipment and trained operators.
+Because solar observation can be hazardous if done improperly, we will have organized locations where you can go to observe with proper equipment and trained operators.

 - Buffalo Museum of Science